The Manhattan Transfer Live: Background

-The cover of the standard editions of Atlantic Records was described by Janis Siegel as "the worst cover in history (perhaps only after Mecca for Moderns and Coming Out, is a drawing in a cartoon style of the four members of the group, and was reused for the re-release on CD of the Wounded Bird Records of June 21, 2005, while that of the edition Mobile Fidelity Sound Lab is a photograph depicting the silhouette of the group at twilight (photography included in the inner envelope of the Atlantic version).
+The cover of the standard edition on Atlantic Records, described by Janis Siegel as "the worst cover in history (perhaps only after Mecca for Moderns and Coming Out)", is a drawing in a cartoon style of the four members of the group.
+It was reused for the Wounded Bird Records CD re-release of June 21, 2005, while the cover of the Mobile Fidelity Sound Lab edition is a photograph depicting the silhouette of the group at twilight (photography included in the inner envelope of the Atlantic version).